tim-smart/effect-atom/docs/atom-solid/index.md

 **Memory leaks**: Ensure you're using `RegistryProvider` and not creating registries manually.

 **TypeScript errors**: Check that you have the correct peer dependencies installed.

+For more detailed troubleshooting, see the [Troubleshooting Guide](./troubleshooting.md).

 ## Contributing